bcweeks/Skelevision/README.md

 The data will be available on https://skelevision.net/ or via [this link on deepblue](https://deepblue.lib.umich.edu/data/concern/data_sets/7w62f853v).
 Please download the data and extract the data in the /data/ such that the structure from the directory looks like this.

-The pretrained model will be available [here](https://drive.google.com/drive/folders/15So_b7EMK90vxRyfk_UQl75Ir10GAL7b?usp=sharing).
+The pretrained model is available at models/oct_2021/model_final.pth.
 Please place the model_final.pth in the following structure shown below.

 - data
     - Training_Images